 We found 4 urologists who accept Medicaid near Danbury, CT.

-Dr. Jeffrey Gorelick is a specialist in urology (urinary tract disease).
-He works in Danbury, CT.
+Dr. Jeffrey Gorelick is a medical specialist in urology (urinary tract disease).
 His hospital/clinic affiliations include New Milford Hospital and Danbury Hospital.
-He honors Medicaid and Medicare insurance.
-Dr. Gorelick attended Northwestern University, Feinberg School of Medicine and then went on to complete his residency at New York-Presbyterian Hospital, Memorial Sloan-Kettering Cancer Center, and a hospital affiliated with Weill Cornell Medical College.
-Dr. Gorelick (or staff) speaks the following foreign languages: Spanish and Portuguese.
+Dr. Gorelick honors Medicaid and Medicare insurance.
+He attended Northwestern University, Feinberg School of Medicine and then went on to complete his residency at New York-Presbyterian Hospital, Memorial Sloan-Kettering Cancer Center, and a hospital affiliated with Weill Cornell Medical College.
+Dr. Gorelick (or staff) speaks the following languages: Spanish and Portuguese.

 Conditions / Treatments